BVLTRA/Plethora/README.md

 **Source-Available / Personal Use Only**

 This project is NOT open-source.
-You are welcome to clone the repository, inspect the code, and run it locally on your own machine for personal study and experimentation.
+You are welcome to clone the repository, inspect the code, and run it locally on your own machine for personal study, examination and experimentation.

 However, you may **not**:
 - Host or deploy this application publicly.
 - Monetize or use it for commercial purposes.
-- Present it as part of an educational curriculum, bootcamp, or workshop.
+- Unless permitted, present it as part of an educational curriculum, bootcamp, or workshop.
 - Reskin the UI and claim it as your own work.

 See the [LICENSE](LICENSE) file for the full legal terms.